-Where: Joshua Tree National Park, nr Palm Springs, California, USA
+Where: Joshua Tree National Park, near Palm Springs, California, USA

-Best Season: October – March when the desert heat is not too overpower
+Best Season: October – March when the desert heat is not too overpowering

 Best Sights: Sculptures on Salvation Mountain